smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/06_determine_foreign_key_paths.md

 Also, foreign keys cannot be created across databases, so unlike object dependency paths, we do not need to account for cross-database foreign keys.
 Before you run the script, you will need to modify the `USE` statement to use the correct database.

 🔍 Before running the script, please review the following concepts.
 Due to its length, the script is not included here—please retrieve it from the GitHub repository.
-Additional analyses related to object dependencies are provided as addendums—please review those as well.
+Additional analyses related to object dependencies are provided as addenda; please review them as well.

 ----